robitalec/statistical-rethinking-colearning-2022/notes/08-notes.md

 Number of effective samples

-When samples are autocorrelated, you have fewer effective samples.
+When samples are auto correlated, you have fewer effective samples.
 This is a measure of sampling efficiency.